deepjs/deepjs/DOCS/stores/custom-protocoles.md

-# Custom protocoles
+# Custom protocols

 [Back to tutorials](../tutorials.md)

-A custom protocole could be linked to a simple function or a store.
+A custom protocol could be linked to a simple function or a store.